 After taking note of the prices for which the item sold, click on the title of each listing with a green price and make note of any other aspect of the listing which you think may have contributed to its success.
 That way you can use some of those techniques yourself.
 Make sure you don't copy anyone else's images or description text word for word, though.

 Market Research Tools

-Although the completed listings will usually give you a pretty good initial idea of how well a particular product has been selling, as well as the price range buyers have been willing to pay for that product, it's just scratching the surface of the information you should know before listing an item for sale.
+Although the completed listings will usually give you a decent idea of how well a product has been selling, as well as the price range buyers have been willing to pay for it, it's just scratching the surface of what you should know before listing an item for sale.

 In addition to reviewing the completed listings, you should also utilize a good eBay market research tool.
-A market research tool will tell you the same things the completed listings will, but it will give you the actual, exact average selling price and sell-through/success rate of each product, as well as the best listing format, categories, day, time, and keywords to use, to have the greatest chance of selling the item successfully.
+A market research tool will tell you the same things the completed listings will but analyze them to create more valuable data.
+It will give you the exact average selling price and sell-through/success rate of each product, as well as the listing format, categories, day, time and keywords that have the greatest chance of selling the item successfully.

 10 Important Tips for Selling on eBay

 - Be a spy.
 Look at what top sellers are listing and then try to avoid those items.
 Then look at what your actual competitors are doing and see what’s working for them.